RMITBLOG/WVD_TeamsDeploy/README.md

 # WVD_TeamsDeploy

-This is only for use on Windows Vritual Desktop Windows 10 Mulitsession desktop Session Hosts.
+This is only for use on Windows Virtual Desktop Windows 10 Multi-session desktop Session Hosts.

 The Application completes the following: